akhmadgibran/akhmadgibran/README.md

 Call me <a href='https://linkedin.com/in/akhmadnabilgibran/' >Wylie or Nabil</a>, a developer based in Indonesia.

-I’m currently learning to become a Full-Stack Web Developer, and doing my best at coding a codebase that follow the best practice in industry.
-I have goal to build scalable, structured, optimized, and efficient projects.
+I’m an Full-Stack Web Developer with DevOps, and doing my best at coding a codebase that follow the best practice in industry.
+I have goal to build scalable, structured, optimized, efficient projects and infrastructure.

 I love exploring and honing my skills, and working on various side project.